Curator

 Paul Gauguin

-A work made of wood-block print in black ink on mottled gray-blue wove paper, laid down on buff wove paper.
+A work made of wood-block print in black ink manipulated with brush and solvent, on ivory japanese paper, laid down on cream japanese paper.

 Paul Gauguin